justintv/Twitch-API/authentication.md

 <a name="implicit-grant"></a>
 #### Implicit Grant Flow

-The Implicit Grant Flow doesn't require a server that must make requests to the API, so you can use this flow with only JavaScript.
-If you're integrating Twitch into your website, you'll probably want to use the [Twitch JS SDK](https://github.com/justintv/twitch-js-sdk), which uses this flow and makes the integration simple.
+The Implicit Grant Flow doesn't require a server that must make requests to the API, so you can use this flow only with JavaScript.
+If you're integrating Twitch into your website, you'll probably want to use the [Twitch JS SDK](https://github.com/justintv/twitch-js-sdk), which uses this flow and simplifies the integration.

   1. Send the user you'd like to authenticate to this URL:

         https://api.twitch.tv/kraken/oauth2/authorize
             ?response_type=token
-            &client_id=[your client id]
+            &client_id=[your client ID]
-            &redirect_uri=[your registered redirect uri]
+            &redirect_uri=[your registered redirect URI]
-            &scope=[list of scopes separated by spaces]
+            &scope=[space separated list of scopes

       This page will ask the user to sign up or log in with their Twitch account, and allow them to choose whether to authorize your application.